Editor's Note: This blog has been updated for accuracy and comprehensiveness on July 6, 2020.

 5. Insert development components

-Remember, simply holding team meetings does not equate to effective sales leadership by the sales manager.
-Instead, sales managers must find ways to bring value to team meetings.
-This value is added through purposeful planning by the sales manager with the intention of making the meeting engaging, relevant and personal to the sales team members in attendance.
-Without purposeful planning, the simple execution of a team meeting provides reduced benefit to the sales rep.
+Remember, simply holding team meetings does not equate to effective leadership by the manager.
+Instead, managers must find ways to bring value to team meetings.
+This value is added through purposeful planning by the manager with the intention of making the meeting engaging, relevant and personal to the team members in attendance.
+Without purposeful planning, the simple execution of a team meeting provides reduced benefit to the team member.